kvarak/dnd/docs/_Rules/skills.md

           You have learnt techniques needed to train an inappropriate animal to attack and fight.
 You could for example, if you really wanted, combat train a chicken.
         </details>
         <details>
-          <summary>War Training (trait)</summary>
+          <summary>War Training (<b>trait</b>)</summary>
           You have mastered techniques making it possible to train animals for combat during a short period of time.
 You may train an animal in 1/4 the usual time (adding the “war-trained” template to the animal in five weeks, rather than five months, for example).
         </details>
       </details>
       <details>
         <summary>Companionship Training</summary>
         The way you train beasts is more focused on companionship.
 This is a simpler task that can usually be done in a week.
-When you take this skill it is assumed that you have practiced this for a while, allowing you to have a group of companion animals that follow you.
+When you take this skill it is assumed that you have practiced this for a while, allowing you to have a <b>group</b> of companion animals that follow you.
 Choose a number of beasts from your familiar animal categories with challenge rating 0 (such as rats, ravens, spiders, or tiny dogs) equal to your proficiency bonus.
 They do not all need to be the same type of beast.
 These are your companion animals.
 When your proficiency bonus increases you gain another companion animal.
         Your companion animals are well trained.
 They follow your orders and can understand commands and tasks as complex as a trained rat might, but are not suitable for combat.
 In combat your companions only take the dash, disengage, and dodge actions and have the frightened condition of all enemies.
       </details>
       <details>